magore/hp85disk/README.md

 ___

-## Makefile configuration for hp85disk emulator - options for original V1 and new V2 boards
+## Makefile configuration options for hp85disk emulator
+  * These options apply to original V1 and new V2 boards
   * Update BAUD, PORT, BOARD, PPR_REVERSE_BITS and RTC_SUPPORT for your platform
     * AVRDUDE_DEVICE is the name of AVR as it is known by avrdude
       * m1284